 The sensory overload of the Chiang Mai night market was pleasantly hallucinogenic: pulsing didgeridoo music, squid on a grill, a row of 20 women massaging feet, acres of exotic handmade goods, produce from another galaxy, deep-fried tarantula — we want to go back tomorrow (though my wife wouldn’t kiss me after I ate the spider).

 We’ve always made our own travel arrangements or just improvised after we got there.
 Never again; Rickshaw has spoiled us forever.
 What an incredible luxury having wonderful accommodations and transport needs magically appear.
-We were skeptical that things would go smoothly in developing countries; but we finally relaxed, knowing there’d be a smiling face standing by a tuk-tuk or shuttle or boat exactly where they said they’d be at the appointed time.
+We were sceptical that things would go smoothly in developing countries; but we finally relaxed, knowing there’d be a smiling face standing by a tuk-tuk or shuttle or boat exactly where they said they’d be at the appointed time.
 Ahhhh.
-Every guide was friendly and knowledgeable, and invariably knew a back way the crowds hadn’t discovered, or a quieter area with a statue the teeming hordes usually missed.
+Every guide was friendly and knowledgeable, and invariably knew a back way the crowds hadn’t discovered or a quieter area with a statue the teeming hordes usually missed.

 We had ample free time to get lost, one of our favorite things.
 And NEVER did we feel unsafe or uncomfortable in any way—including gastrointestinally.
 We ate all the curry chicken and fish soup we wanted and never had an unpleasant experience.
 We drank only bottled water and never had ice in a beverage (though we had a laugh in Siem Reap when a waitress put it in both our beer and wine and I had to quickly dredge it out!), and we could both eat sumptuously every day for $20–about $5 a meal, and breakfast was free.
 We quickly figured out that one reason SE Asia is becoming so popular is that middle-class folks like us can eat and sleep in luxury for a fraction of what we’re used to paying.